 Dissatisfaction or resistance from stakeholders that mean acceptance may be delayed all the benefits not achieved.

-Senior management should review the project with the project manager to identify the root causes of the red status and identify action plan required to prevent further deterioration and minimise the damage caused to the overall organisation.
+Senior management should review the project with the project manager to identify the root causes of the red status and identify an action plan required to prevent further deterioration and minimize the damage caused to the overall organization.

 An amber indicator usually means one or more of the following

-A significant forecast overspend against the budget of say more than 5%.
+A significant forecast overspend against the budget of says more than 5%.

 Delays against critical milestones more than say two weeks.